markjfisher/fn-rom/README.md

 ## running in emulator

-Currently, beebem is a simple target for the ROM, and the build script targets loading the ROM into it with:
+Currently, beebem is a simple target for the ROM, and the build script targets loading the BBC version of the ROM into it with:

 ```shell
 ./build.sh -e